Ellezique/Full-Stack-App-PART-A/README.md

 - **Heroku**: [Heroku](https://www.heroku.com/) is a cloud platform that supports Ruby on Rails.
 It will be used to deploy the Ruby on Rails repository (back-end/ server-side).
 The service used for this project is free of charge.

 ##### User Testing (Development and Production)
-- Consider either manual testing (video recording or excel spreadsheet); or
+- Manual testing.
+Videos are available on youtube at: https://www.youtube.com/channel/UClVdwtuINqN1dOWUrmhG8rA
-- Cypress
+- In future, Cypress could be considered as an alternative.

 ##### Database
 - **PostgreSQL**: [PostgreSQL](https://www.postgresql.org/) is a free relational database management system.